 The activities undertaken by the global plastics industry will be publicly available at: www.marinelittersolutions.org.
 The website has been launched in English, and will over time display the content in different languages.

 The “Declaration for Solutions on Marine Litter” has been adopted by 54 plastics industry organisations so far.
 It outlines a six-point strategy for industry action, and advocates close cooperation with a broad range of stakeholders to create solutions for the marine environment.
 By way of example, initiatives where our industries already have been involved include: Vacances Propres in France, Keep America Beautiful in the US, Cool Seas in the UK, and the International Coastal Cleanup in South Africa.
 These initiatives will serve as a catalyser for further action in other regions.

-Amongst the activities that the industry is implementing within the joint declaration is a partnership with The Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP).
+Amongst the activities that the industry is implementing within the global declaration is a partnership with The Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP).
 GESAMP is an advisory body to the United Nations (UN) system on the scientific aspects of marine environmental protection.
 The plastics industry has committed to support GESAMP’s effort to evaluate the sources, fate and effects of micro-plastics in the marine environment.
 “We are proud to join the GESAMP initiative as one part of our industry’s effort to better understand and prevent marine litter”, Haensel said.